a gluten-forward food diary

 prepare the dough

-• make lye water in advance: preheat oven to 250℉. bake 1 tsp of baking soda on a small metal tray for 1 hour. after it cools, mix with 1 tbsp room temp water. stir until completely dissolved
+• make lye water in advance: preheat oven to 250℉. bake 1 tsp of baking soda on a small metal tray for 1 hour (you can also make a bigger batch in one go, and store it in a little jar). after it cools, mix 1 tsp of baked baking soda with 1 tbsp room temp water. stir until completely dissolved.

 • combine flour, golden syrup, oil, and lye water in a bowl.